alexwlchan/alexwlchan.net/src/_drafts/single-column-layout.md

   - css
   - web-development
 ---
-When I design web pages, I start with a pretty standard single-column layout:
+When I design web pages, I always start with a single-column layout:

 {%
   picture